Many or all companies we feature compensate us. Compensation and editorial

 Credit cards

-If you’re using a credit card, you won’t need to apply for financing.
-Plus, you can rack up reward points.
+If you’re using a credit card you already have, you won’t need to apply for financing.
+Plus, you can earn reward points.

 However, credit cards often have higher interest rates than personal loans.
 And if you make just the minimum payments, you’ll pay much more in interest until you knock your balance down to zero.
 Late fees can also be hefty.